martinp23/peeksgroup-website/content/authors/nicholas-b.-lynch/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Stephen is from Sydney, Australia, and originally joined the Peeks group as an honours student in 2020, looking into the properties of liquid crystalline materials.
-He returned to the group in 2021 to start his PhD in Chemistry at UNSW.
-The current direction of his research is computational and synthetic studies into the electronic properties of (anti)aromatic molecules.
-He is also a teaching fellow with the UNSW School of Chemistry, and has an active role in the [Students of Chemistry Society (SOCS)](https://www.chemistry.unsw.edu.au/current-students/undergraduate/socs).
+bio: Nick is currently studying a Bachelor of Medicinal Chemistry (Hons) at UNSW, entering a 4th year of study.
+He has joined the Peeks Group for a synthetic project, with minor emphasis on advanced characterisation.
+Nick is currently interested in the synthesis and characterisation of novel antiaromatic compounds.

 # List each interest with a dash
 interests:
-- Properties of liquid crystalline materials
+- Synthesis of functionalised antiaromatic compounds
-- Excited state and charged state (anti)aromaticity

 education:
   courses:
-  - course: Bachelor of Advanced Science (Chemistry/Material Science, Statistics minor)
+  - course: Bachelor of Medicinal Chemistry (Hons), 2017-2021
     institution: University of New South Wales
-    year: 2020
+    year: in progress
 #   - course: Title course 1
 #     institution: Name of Institution
 #     year: 2012